cjc7373/CSAPP-lab/README.md

     - a precess by default has a process group ID same as its parent.
 So we need to explicitly change its process group
 - a debug command: `./sdriver.pl -t traceXX.txt -s ./tsh -a "-pv" -v`
 - our shell doesn't need to support shell scripts.
 Shell scripts will have different behaviors about signal handling.
 - I tried to write an autograder, but then I realized that `./tsh` and `./tshref` will always differ in child process pids.
 Eventually I think it's not worth it.
+Then I use `make rtestxx && make testxx` to compare my results with reftsh results.

 Issues:
 - Who gets the signal if I press Ctrl+C, the shell or the foreground progress?
     - from the behavior of the test driver, the shell receives the signal.
+And the shell then forwards this signal to the foreground process group.